 Welcome to Cyntax

 Welcome to our website, where you’ll find a wealth of information in the form of newsletter articles, calculators, and research reports.
 We have included links to specific sites to help you track your income tax refunds, and access IRS forms and publications.
 We have many of the most common forms listed in our Tax Library for immediate printing.
-Our Info Packet is ready for you to download to help you gather information needed for your tax return.
-The link at the bottom of this page will let you print a copy.
+Our 2018 Information Packet is ready for you to download to help you gather information needed for your tax return.

 We hope your visit will help you understand the opportunities and potential rewards that are available when you take a proactive approach to your personal financial situation.
 We have created this website to help you gain a better understanding of the financial concepts behind tax planning, investing, retirement, estate planning, and wealth preservation.
 Most important, we hope you see the value of working with skilled professionals to pursue your financial goals.